bqultra/F1-Album/README.md

 }
 ```

-Each case useses an initialization of Structure called loadCar.
+Each case uses an initialization of Structure called loadCar.

 ```swift